nufuturo-ufcg/clj-smells-catalog/README.md

 ## Namespace Load Side Effects

 * __Description:__ Performing operations such as `require` or `requiring-resolve` in a top-level form outside of the primary `ns` macro.
-This is a severe anti-pattern because it introduces hidden, dynamic dependencies that bypass the build tool's static dependency graph.
+This is a anti-pattern because it introduces hidden, dynamic dependencies that bypass the build tool's static dependency graph.
 This breaks predictable load ordering, leading to non-deterministic compilation, making the code harder to analyze, test, and maintain.

 * __Example:__
 ```clojure